railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 when the prices change a lot with the state of the market.
 This is case for many commodities and energy.

-In this case you'd want Open ERP to automatically set the price in response to each goods receipt movement into the warehouse.
+In this case you'd want OpenERP to automatically set the price in response to each goods receipt movement into the warehouse.
 The deliveries (exit from stock) have no impact on the product price.

 .. tip:: Calculating the price